xMansour/SpringMVC-Hibernate-Java-Configuration/README.md

 # SpringMVC Hibernate Java Configuration

 1. Setup the database and tables.
-For example i'm creating a user, product, and order relation.
+For example i'm creating a customer, product, and order relation.
 There is going to be a Many to Many relation between products and orders.
-And One to Many relation between the user and orders.
+And One to Many relation between the customer and orders.

-User Table
+Customer Table
 ```
-CREATE TABLE user (
+CREATE TABLE customer (
-id INT PRIMARY KEY,
+id INT PRIMARY KEY AUTO_INCREMENT,
 first_name VARCHAR(40),
 last_name VARCHAR(40),
 email varchar(40),